 After breakfast we follow the valley up to Cotopaxi National Park, home of the world's highest active volcano.
 Cotopaxi's cone-shaped peak (19,350') dominates the landscape for miles around.
-We walk near Limpiopungo Lake, enjoying an abundance of birds and scenic vistas of nearby Ruminahui Peak.
+We walk near Limpiopungo Lake, enjoying an a variety of birds and scenic vistas of nearby Ruminahui Peak.
 The dominant ecosystem here is humid páramo, a zone unique to the tropical Americas and found only between 10° North latitude in Costa Rica and 10° South in northern Peru.
 We find unusual species of flora like the puya, senecio (rabbit ears) and chuquiragua and typical grasses such as stipa-ichu and pajonal.
 Alpine-like wild flowers such as gentians and lupines dot the landscape.
 There should be nice opportunities to photograph Cotopaxi's summit.
 Lunch is at the nearby Tambopaxi Hostal (12,305').
-In the afternoon, weather permitting, we may drive up to the base of the mountain and approach the glaciers near the Jose Ribas Hut.
+In the afternoon, weather permitting, we may drive up to the base of the mountain and approach the Jose Ribas Hut, the starting point for ascensions on Cotopaxi's snow fields and glaciers.
 Back at San Agustin de Callo, a delicious 4-course dinner is served in the historical dining room.
-Driving time: 2.5 Hours (B,L,D)
+Driving time: 2.5 Hours